We let our baby sleep with us in our bed. Is this a good idea?

 Many parents find that they can get some of the benefits of cosleeping without the risks by having the baby sleep in a bassinet, play yard, or crib in the same room, near their bed.
 And products are available that attach to the side of the bed so that babies are within reach of their parents but still in their own safe space.

-However, parents who do choose to cosleep should be sure to:
+Parents who do choose to cosleep should be sure to:

 - always put babies to sleep on their back

-- never cosleep on a couch
+- never cosleep on soft surfaces, such as a waterbed, a couch, or armchair

 - make sure the bed's headboard and footboard do not have openings or cutouts that could trap the baby's head